brianborchers/PEIP/README.md

 # PEIP
 MATLAB code for examples and exercises for the 3rd edition of Parameter Estimation and Inverse Problems.
-For more information about the book, including a lsit of errata, see https://sites.warnercnr.colostate.edu/aster/2015/08/27/parameter-estimation-and-inverse-problems/
+For more information about the book, including a list of errata, see https://sites.warnercnr.colostate.edu/aster/2015/08/27/parameter-estimation-and-inverse-problems/

 This repository contains MATLAB code for the 3rd edition of "Parameter Estimation and Inverse Problems" (2018)